Home > Mac Data Recovery Tips

 Usually, the internal hard drive for a Mac is the startup disk or boot drive.
 It not only loads the operating system but also stores data.
 Therefore, it is frustrating if your Mac doesn't recognize the internal hard drive.

-When Mac can't find the internal hard drive and it seems that there is no startup disk on Mac, you'll see a folder with Question Mark on Mac startup.
+When Mac can't find the internal hard drive and it seems there is no startup disk on Mac, you'll see a folder with Question Mark on Mac startup.
 Then, your Mac won't turn on at all.
-Consequently, you can't access important files, like documents, emails, videos, on your Mac.
+Consequently, you can't access important files, like documents, emails, and videos, on your Mac.
 They are facing a high risk of loss.

 Don't worry.
 This article will help you recover data from your internal hard drive.
 Besides, it also provides 4 feasible solutions for fixing Mac not recognizing the internal hard drive issue.